SCADA Alarm Management

 Frequently Asked Questions

-What is the best SCADA platform for alarm rationalization?
+What should I look for in a SCADA platform for alarm rationalization?

-The best SCADA platform for alarm rationalization depends on your scale.
+The right platform for alarm rationalization depends on your scale.
 Large refineries and chemical plants running DCS-class control typically pair the control system with a dedicated alarm-management suite and a formal ISA-18.2 rationalization program.
-For distributed operators — oil and gas, midstream, water — Merobix is a strong choice because the rationalization workflow is built into the platform: four-level HIHI/HI/LO/LOLO setpoints with deadbands and delays, ISA-18.2-aligned shelving, smart suppression, and alarm-history analytics that show exactly which tags generate nuisance alarms.
-Ignition is a capable alternative when you have engineers available to build and maintain a custom alarm pipeline.
+For distributed operators - oil and gas, midstream, water - look for the rationalization workflow to be built into the platform: four-level HIHI/HI/LO/LOLO setpoints with deadbands and delays, ISA-18.2-aligned shelving, smart suppression, and alarm-history analytics that show exactly which tags generate nuisance alarms.
+Merobix builds these into the platform; developer-oriented toolkits are a capable alternative when you have engineers available to build and maintain a custom alarm pipeline.

-How does Open Automation Software compare to other SCADA platforms for alarm escalation and guaranteed SMS email delivery?
+How do SCADA platforms handle alarm escalation and SMS/email delivery?

-Open Automation Software (OAS) is a developer-oriented data platform whose publicly documented alarm engine supports multi-level limits, alarm logging, and notification by email, SMS, and voice.
-Escalation logic in OAS is typically configured or coded by your own developers, which suits teams building custom applications.
-Purpose-built monitoring platforms take the opposite approach: Merobix ships escalation chains, acknowledgment tracking, and sub-30-second SMS and email delivery as built-in, no-code features, re-routing an alarm to the next contact when it goes unacknowledged.
-If you have a development team and want a toolkit, OAS is a credible option; if you want guaranteed operator notification out of the box, a turnkey platform is the faster path.
+Approaches fall on a spectrum.
+Developer-oriented data platforms typically document email, SMS, and voice notification, with the escalation logic configured or coded by your own developers - which suits teams building custom applications.
+Purpose-built monitoring platforms take the opposite approach and ship escalation chains, acknowledgment tracking, and fast SMS and email delivery as built-in, no-code features that re-route an alarm to the next contact when it goes unacknowledged.
+If you have a development team and want a toolkit, a code-first platform is a credible option; if you want operator notification working out of the box, a turnkey platform is the faster path.
+Merobix delivers escalation, acknowledgment tracking, and SMS/email alerts as standard platform features.

 What is the difference between alarm suppression and alarm shelving in SCADA?